ProvableHQ/welcome/documentation/aleo/03_language.md

 A mapping is declared as `mapping {name}:`.
 Mappings contain key-value pairs.
-Mappings must be defined within a program scope.
+Mappings must be defined within a program.
 Mappings are stored publicly on-chain.
 It is not possible to store data privately in a mapping.

 ```aleo showLineNumbers